UseDataKit/SDK/README.md

     use DataKit\DataViews\Field\TextField;

     $dataview = DataView::table(
-        'my-dataview', // This is a unique ID we need to reference and differentiate the dataview.
+        'my-dataview', // This is a unique ID we need to reference and differentiate the DataView.
-        $datasource, // The datasource we just created [ // Add an array of fields to show on the DataView TextField::create( '1', 'Name' )->sortable()->always_visible(),
+        $datasource, // The data source we just created.
+        [ // Add an array of fields to show on the DataView.
+            TextField::create( '1', 'Name' )->sortable()->always_visible(),
             ImageField::create( '2', 'Profile Image' )->not_sortable()->alt( 'Profile picture' ),
             HtmlField::create( '3', 'About' )->not_sortable(),
         ]
     );
     ```
-3. Register your DataView with the repository
+3. Register your `DataView` with the repository.
     ```php
     do_action( 'datakit/dataview/register', $dataview );
     ```
-4. Show off your DataView!
-You can use the `[dataview id="my-dataview"]` shortcode to display your DataView anywhere.
+4. Show off your `DataView`!
+You can use the `[dataview id="my-dataview"]` shortcode to display your `DataView` anywhere.

 ## Learn More

-DataViews are very powerful out-of-the box.
-It features:
+`DataViews` are very powerful out-of-the box.
+They feature:

 - [Filtering](docs/Fields/20-enum-field.md#filtering)
 - Searching